sohkamyung/sohkamyung.github.io/README.md

 - Non-fiction: [**The Evolution Underground: Burrows, Bunkers, and the Marvelous Subterranean World Beneath our Feet**](reviews/nonfiction/2019/20190613-EvolutionUnderground.md) by Anthony J. Martin *(2019/06/13)*
 - Non-fiction: [**Never Home Alone: From Microbes to Millipedes, Camel Crickets, and Honeybees, the Natural History of Where We Live**](reviews/nonfiction/2019/20190620-NeverHomeAlone.md) by Rob R. Dunn *(2019/06/20)*
 - Magazine: Fantasy and Science Fiction, [July/August 2019](reviews/magazines/FantasyAndScienceFiction/20190702-FSF201907.md) *(2019/07/02)*
-- Non-fiction: [**Working with Static Sites: Bringing the Power of Simplicity to Modern Sites**](reviews/nonfiction/2019/20190712-WorkingStaticSites.md) by Raymond Camden, Brian Rinaldi *(2019/07/12)*